Riverscapes/LTPBR_Planner/docs/index.md

 Interactively create and edit structure and structure complex information in QGIS.

 <h2>7.
 MAP LAYOUTS</h2>
-Introduction to map layouts in QGIS, and standard maps included in the template.
+(IN DEVELOPMENT) Introduction to map layouts in QGIS and standard maps included in the template.

 <h2>8.
 RIVERSCAPES UPLOAD</h2>
 (IN DEVELOPMENT) Uploading your design project to the riverscapes warehouse